Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 If you’re building product search or recommendations:

-• Recommended model: CLIP or custom vision models
+• Recommended model: CLIP or a custom fine-tuned vision model.

 For Developers